What is Wrong with My Tree?

 Insects and diseases pose two of the most serious threats to a tree's health.
 In addition to insects and diseases, many abiotic factors can negatively affect trees.

 Insects and diseases pose two of the most serious threats to your tree's health.
 As soon as you notice any abnormality in your tree's appearance, you must begin a careful analysis to gain an understanding of the problem.
 By examining the specific symptoms of damage and understanding their causes, you can make a reasonable diagnosis of the problem and select the proper treatment.
-If you are uncertain about the disease, or do not know how to treat it, contact your local CSFS district to conduct a homesite assessment of the trees on your property.
+If you are uncertain about the disease, or do not know how to treat it, contact your local CSFS District office to conduct a homesite assessment of the trees on your property.

 Colorado's Common Insects and Diseases